venom1270/AdventOfCode-2022/README.md

 ## Day 19

 Used a straightforward approach for this one.
-It takes a while to complete (have to manually enable some heuristic momoization optimizations for part 1 and 2 separately to get results in real time) so it's not too optimized, but I managed to get the correct result.
+It takes a while to complete (have to manually enable some heuristic memoization optimizations for part 1 and 2 separately to get results in real time) so it's not too optimized, but I managed to get the correct result.
 Used structs and an enum.
 Had no Rust/borrowing problems! 😎